ehelin/TgimbaNetCore/README.md

 # TgimbaNetCore
-A .NET Core 3.1 application w/Vanilla JavaScript/Angular TypeScript web clients, Application Programmable Interface (API) and Selenium User Interface (UI) and MS Unit/Integration test suites.
+A .NET Core 3.1 application w/Vanilla JavaScript/Angular TypeScript web clients, Application Programmable Interface (API) and Selenium User Interface (UI)/MS Unit/Integration test suites.

 The Globe In My BucketList Application (TGIMBA) is my demonstration project for learning new technologies.
 It is also the application I use for my personal bucket list for items I wish to do before I pass away.
 This version incorporates the latest technologies.